Essential Guide To Successful Business Report Writing 2024

 Integration of Database Technologies

-As organisations began to amass larger volumes of data, the integration of database technologies became crucial.
-Database management systems enabled users to store and retrieve data more efficiently.
+As organisations began to amass larger volumes of data, integrating database technologies became crucial.
+Database management systems enable users to store and retrieve data more efficiently.
 Reporting tools started integrating with databases, allowing for dynamic and real-time reporting, a substantial improvement over static, manually generated reports.

 Business Intelligence (BI) Platforms